lasercata/voc/README.md

 optional arguments:
   -h, --help            show this help message and exit -v, --version         Show Voc version and exit
-  -o, --opposite        Reverse learning mode (if learning italian, write in your lang instead of
+  -o, --opposite        Reverse learning mode (if learning italian, write in your lang instead of in italian).
+  -r, --random          Randomise the learning mode (ask in both languages).
+If used with "-o", only this is taken
-                        in italian).
+                        in account.
   -s, --save            Save a new file.
   -a, --append          Append new words to an existing file.
   -d, --display         Display the vocabulary list `listname`.
 The flag -o reverse the columns.
-The
+The flag -n 1
-                        flag -n 1 change the view mode (space before the words in the first column instead of after).
+                        change the view mode (space before the words in the first column instead of after).
   -n NUMBER, --number NUMBER
                         The number of words asked.
 If it is 0, learn all the words.